Day 1: Exercises to Intermediate R Course 2025

 Exercise 4: Optimal Number of Clusters

-dataset, determine the optimal number of
+Using the iris dataset, determine the optimal number of

 clusters using multiple methods: elbow method, silhouette analysis, and